pipliz/ColonySurvival/gamedata/help/mod_callbacks.md

 		Depends On 12. `pipliz.server.loadcolonies`
 		Depends On 22. `wait_complete_startup_chunks`
 		_Will disable missing science and set the correct biome dependent science for loaded colonies_
+24.	`trading.doublelinkrules`
+		Depends On 12. `pipliz.server.loadcolonies`
+		_Copies all outgoing rules to the respective goal colonies' incoming rules._
+		_It seems not essential to have this happen before npc's are loaded:_
+		_worst case trader npcs will idle for a few second upon loading (which they do anyway @ AI gen)_

 CallbackType: `AfterWorldLoad`